The Do's and Don'ts of Appearing Before the Texas Real Estate Commission (TREC)

 By knowing what to expect before that board notice ever arrives in the mail, you are creating the circumstances for a pleasant resolution to the complaint process.

 Attorney Tony R. Bertolino is the Managing Partner of Bertolino LLP.
-The law firm has been able to help licensed professionals across the State of Texas through our offices in Austin, Houston, and San Antonio.
+The law firm has been able to help licensed professionals across the State of Texas through our offices in Austin.
 If you or anyone you know is facing a Texas Real Estate Commission complaint and needs an experienced lawyer, contact Bertolino LLP today!